-Even if you have stopped treatment for your CMML, it is still very important to keep all follow-up appointments.
+Even if you have stopped your treatment for CMML, it is still very important to go to all your follow-up appointments.
 During these visits, your doctors will ask about symptoms, physically examine you, and order blood tests.
-They will continue to watch for signs of infection and progression to leukemia, as well as for short-term and long-term side effects for treatment.
-This is the time for you to ask your health care team any questions you need answered and to discuss any concerns you might have.
+They will continue to watch for signs of infection and signs that you are moving on to active leukemia.
+They'll also watch for short-term and long-term side effects of treatment.
+This is the time for you to ask your health care team any questions and to discuss any concerns you might have.

 Almost any cancer treatment can have side effects.
-Some may last for a few weeks or months, but others can be permanent.
+Some might last for just a few weeks or months, but others can be permanent.
 Don’t hesitate to tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.

-At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know your medical history.
-It is important that you be able to give your new doctor the details of your diagnosis and treatment. .
-Gathering these details soon after treatment may be easier than trying to get them at some point in the future.
-Make sure you have this information handy
+At some point after your cancer treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
+It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
+Learn more in Keeping Copies of Important Medical Records.

 If you have (or have had) CMML, you probably want to know if there are things you can do that might lower your risk of the cancer growing or coming back, such as exercising, eating a certain type of diet, or taking nutritional supplements.
 Unfortunately, it’s not yet clear if there are things you can do that will help.

 Adopting healthy behaviors such as not smoking, eating well, getting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
 However, we do know that these types of changes can have positive effects on your health that can extend beyond your risk of CMML or other cancers.